ruby-next/ruby-next/README.md

 Ruby Next also aims to help the community to assess new, _experimental_, MRI features by making it easier to play with them.
 That's why Ruby Next implements the `trunk` features as fast as possible.

-⚒ _The project is in active development phase.
-See the list of supported and planed features [here][features]._
+_See the list of supported and planed features [here][features].
+Feel free to pick a TODO and make it live!_

 ## Overview